pnp/List-Formatting/column-samples/generic-socialpic/README.md

 -------|----|--------
 1.0|July 21, 2018|Initial release
 1.1|August 20, 2018|Updated to use Excel-style expressions
-1.2|August 20, 2020|Updated to use the unavatar service
+1.2|August 20, 2020|Updated to use the unavatar service for profile picture

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**